 The following is an excerpt from article DB055-1 from the Christian Research Journal by Wayne House.
-The full PDF can be viewed by following the link below the excerpt.
+The full PDF can be viewed by clicking here.

 Baptismal Regeneration Critique 1